 FFP-2 mask without exhalation valve for treatments close to the face

 The general decree of 11.12.2020 also stipulates that doctors and medical staff must wear an FFP-2 mask without an exhalation valve during treatments close to the face, e.g. dental and ophthalmological procedures.

 What do I have to consider if I want to visit relatives in the nursing home?

 In addition, stricter protective measures apply to visits to the nursing home.
-You must wear an FFP-2 mask and a maximum of 1 person may visit for 1 hour.
+You must wear an FFP-2 mask.

 What do employees need to be aware of?